Officer Polak and the Cruiser 1942

-Webster St North from Ferry St C 1920
+Webster Street looking North C 1920

 This brings us to this week’s photo of Webster Street, looking north, just after the intersection with Ferry Street C 1920.
 Along the left of Webster Street are the tracks of the trolley which went north to Manchester.
 Think of the sharp turn the trolley car(s) made after leaving the bridge, stopping at the transfer station to leave and/or pick up passengers, then making the turn onto Webster street and heading north.

 The small building on the left is the grainery which history tells us was also used as the local jail.
 You may ask what became of the jail?
 According to the Town Report for the year ending 1918 the town paid Law and Ingham $13.00 to move a safe and cells.
 Did not state where they were moved from or to.
 Also, a brief article in the February 19, 1918 edition of the Nashua Telegraph tells us that a young man named Roland Abbott had plans to repair and remodel the building and use it as a club house for the young people of Hudson.
 It is doubtful that this club house ever became a reality.
 We do know the building was later moved to Ferry Street, placed on a foundation and used as part of the dwelling at what is now 88 Ferry Street.
 At the time of this move the property was owned by Nathen Cummings.
 Some residents of today may remember it as the home of Clayton and Victoria Smith.
 Photo from the Historical Society Collection.